JHU-PL-Lab/www-fpse/lists.md

 ```

 * In the original same-length case we got the result from the first clause in this type, `Core.List.Or_unequal_lengths.Ok [(1, 4); (2, 5); (3, 6)]`.
-* They should have just used the `result` type here, these values and types are really ugly!!
+* They should have just used the `result` type here, these values and types are ugly!!
 * Note `List.zip_exn` will just raise an exception for unequal-length lists, avoiding all of this wrapper ugliness
     - but in larger programs we really want to avoid exceptions at a distance so it is often worth the suffering

 #### zip/unzip and Currying

-We should be able to zip and then unzip as a no-op, one should undo the other (we will use the `_exn` version to avoid the above error wrapper).
+We should be able to zip and then unzip as a no-op, one should undo the other (we will use the `_exn` version to avoid the above error wrapper issue).

 ```ocaml
 List.unzip @@ List.zip_exn [1;2] [3;4];;